jgbarah/Notes/freedombox.md

 So, the problem is the CPU gets too hot.
 Maybe linked to Syncthing activity (it seems it uses the CPU pretty hard), but the real problem is thermal.
 So, I removed the top of the case, and tried with putting the device in a different, hopefully cooler, location.
 With 40 C outside, about 32 C at home, that's not easy, though...
 Let's see if that works.

-I'm also learned to monitor temperature:
+I've also learned to monitor temperature:

 ```bash
 $ cat /sys/class/thermal/thermal_zone*/temp